- Career Quiz

 Writing a good résumé

-If you’re looking for a new job or simply looking for a change then make sure to treat your résumé, or CV, as your own personal calling card.
+If you’re looking for a new job then treat your résumé, or CV, as your own personal calling card.

-It announces you to a prospective employer and should outline your work experience, key skills and competencies, and your value to the organisation.
-It should also address the essential criteria listed in any position description and be accompanied by a personalised cover letter - this is extremely important.
+Your résumé announces you to a prospective employer so it's a key document that's worth spending time over.
+It should outline your work experience, key skills and competencies, as well as your value to their organisation.
+It should also address the essential criteria listed in any position description.
+Lastly and most importantly, it should be accompanied by a personalised cover letter.

 How long should a résumé or CV be?

-Do you want the Hiring Manger to read your résumé?
-Then a brief and concise résumé showing why you should seriously be considered for the role is a must.
+You want the Hiring Manager to read your résumé so keep it brief, concise and relevant.
+Your résumé must show why you should seriously be considered for the role.